Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 - Go to your Mainsail Web interface then click on `Machine` tab.

-- Right-click on the `moonraker.conf` file then `Download` to make a backup of the original file.
-Keep this file carefully for possible backtracking.

-- Now, still on Mainsail, open the `moonraker.conf` file and add the following lines:
+- Open the `moonraker.conf` file and add the following lines:
 ```
 [timelapse]